-Once you have your blog set up, it’s time to get to work creating some kick-ass content.
+Once you have your blog set up, it’s time to get to work creating some original content!

 The more you write, the more you’ll figure out what you really love blogging about and what you don’t.

 All bloggers have mediocre (or just downright awful) posts from time to time, especially in the beginning.
 I certainly have.
-I read over some of my early blog posts and cringe over what I thought would make for a great post.
+I recently read over some of my early blog posts and cringe over some of it.

 But you know what?
 It’s all good.
 It’s a process.
 I learned a lot from writing those posts, and the lessons I learned have fueled me forward.

 So write, write, write, lovely!
 You can do this!
-You’re a blogger!
+You’re a blogger now!
 It’s what you do. 😉

 Now that you’ve got the basics set up, build your blog and your brand with these great resources: